 OK – it’s time for some shameless self-promotion.
 I am a full-time real estate agent and I have been helping people to buy and sell real estate for over 30 years.
 Please call me with any of your real estate needs.
 My experience extends from the first time homebuyer to working with the savvy investor.

 I love getting feedback, so please let me know if you enjoyed any of these activities or if there are others that you think I should include.
-Have a great May!!
+Have a great January and Happy New Year!!